-Derivatives.
-A derivative is a financial contract, the value of which depends on, or is derived from, the value of an underlying asset, such as a security, a currency or an index (a measure of value or rates, such as the S&P 500[®] or the prime lending rate).
-The Fund may invest in stock index futures contracts, securities options, contracts for difference (CFDs) and other derivatives, except for commodities derivatives, in which the Fund will not invest.
+Derivatives (ASYMmetric Smart Alpha S&P 500° ETF only).
+A derivative is a financial contract, the value of which depends on, or is derived from, the value of an underlying asset, such as a security, a currency or an index (a measure of value, such as the S&P 500°).
+The Fund may invest in stock index futures contracts.
 Compared to conventional securities, derivatives can be more sensitive to changes in interest rates or to sudden fluctuations in market prices and thus the Fund's losses may be greater if it invests in derivatives than if it invests only in conventional securities.
 Derivatives are also subject to counterparty risk, which is the risk that the other party in the transaction will not fulfill its contractual obligations.
 Derivatives generally involve the incurrence of leverage.
-To address such leverage and to prevent the Fund from being deemed to have issued senior securities as a result of an investment in derivatives, such Fund will segregate liquid assets equal to its obligations under the derivatives throughout the life of the investment.